julelang/manual/src/packages/modules/index.md

 └─ main.jule
 ```

-In the project structure above, the `main.jule` file must use `"project/foo/bar"` to use the `bar` package of module.
-This is because the module directory is the `project` directory.
-Likewise, the `foo` package should use `"project/foo/bar"` instead of `bar`.
+Here, `main.jule` must import the `bar` package as `"project/foo/bar"`, because the module root is `project/`.
+Likewise, the `foo` package must also use `"project/foo/bar"`, not just `bar`.

 ## Nested Modules

 Nested modules are supported.
-In a common scenario, when importing third-party packages, the package also has its own module outside of your own module.
-In nested modules, the main module for the package is considered its own module.
-In this way, import paths of packages etc. Sensitive matters are kept safe.
+This is common when importing third-party packages, which define their own modules independently of your project.

+In such cases, each module treats its own `jule.mod` as the root.
+This ensures safe and predictable import paths.

 For example:
 ```